skksharif/GGSL-Assignment/README.md

 ![alt text](/screenshots/image-6.png)

 ## 🎯 Conclusion
-This project meets all specified requirements, implementing core functionalities efficiently.
+The project has been successfully completed as per the documentation, ensuring all required features are implemented efficiently.
 I am seeking an internship role to apply my skills, contribute effectively, and gain hands-on experience.
-Looking forward to the opportunity! 🚀
+Looking forward to the opportunity!

 ## AI Usage
  - I utilized ChatGPT for code optimization and structural enhancements while ensuring the logic and implementation remain my own.